Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I think so.

-Hey, you know, you pay the Queen tax.
+Yeah, you know, you pay the queen tax.

 Get your head out of your ass, Matt.